Landscaping in Columbia SC: Plant Palettes, Hardscaping, and Drainage Solutions That Work in the Midlands

 Need landscaping for your property?

-Fall (September–November) is the ideal planting season in Columbia.
+Fall (September-November) is the ideal planting season in Columbia.
 Roots establish through the mild winter with less transplant shock and less watering.
-Spring (March–April) is the second-best window.
-Summer planting is possible but requires aggressive watering for the first 8 weeks.
+Spring (March-April) is the second-best window.
+Summer planting is possible but requires aggressive watering for the first 8 weeks -- we install temporary drip irrigation on summer projects.
 Hardscaping (pavers, walls, grading) can happen year-round.
 Trees planted in fall have a full root establishment season before their first Columbia summer.
+Seasonal color (annuals) rotates in April and October for year-round bed interest.

 Landscape Maintenance Plans

 We offer monthly and quarterly maintenance for Columbia properties: pruning, mulch refresh, seasonal color rotation, bed weeding, and plant health monitoring.
-Quarterly visits work for most residential properties.
-Monthly service is better for properties with formal gardens, large bed areas, or HOA visibility requirements.
-Every maintenance visit includes a property assessment that catches problems early — disease, drainage issues, plant decline — before they become expensive.
-Call (839) 250-1959 for a design consultation.
+Quarterly visits ($125-$200/visit) work for most residential properties.
+Monthly service ($75-$125/visit) is better for properties with formal gardens, large bed areas, or HOA visibility requirements.
+Every maintenance visit includes a property assessment that catches problems early -- disease, drainage issues, plant decline -- before they become expensive.
+Annual mulch refresh (February-March) is included in all maintenance plans.
+Irrigation system checks happen at spring startup and fall shutdown.

 FAQ